freon4dsl/Freon-documentation/docu-content/045_LionWeb/010_Overview/+page.md

 Optionally use the LionWeb server protocol to store models in the lionweb-repository.
 This option is still in beta, as we want to do more testing.

-- To run the lionweb-repository see the [github page](https://github.com/LionWeb-io/lionweb-repository).
+- To run the lionweb-repository see the github page<a target="_blank" href="https://github.com/LionWeb-io/lionweb-repository">https://github.com/LionWeb-io/lionweb-repository</a>.
 Once the lionweb-repository is running, the following two lines in `starter.ts`

 ```ts